Part 2, How to Have a Coffee & Chocolate Pairing Party

 - Espresso and Nitro Cold Brew have caramel tones, so would pair well with most dark chocolates with caramel flavors.
 I really liked them with the Tcho Toffee + Sea Salt bar.
 (I learned at the recent NW Chocolate Festival this is pronounced “cho”)

-- Dark roast, Pike or Starbuck’s seasonal Christmas blend – any dark chocolate is pairs well.
+- Dark roast, Pike, or Starbucks’ seasonal Christmas blend – any dark chocolate pairs well.
 But we liked the Tcho’s 81% better than Lindt’s 70% or even the Chocolove Hazelnut (the coffees have a nutty undertone).
 Tcho’s 81% has a smooth, non-bitter flavor that enhanced the dark coffees richly.

 - The blonde roast went really well with Theo’s Peanut Butter Cup.
-I believe every now and then you will see these for sale at the Starbuck’s counter.
 We were not expecting much with this particular pairing, but ended up agreeing we liked it the most.

 What are your results?